By Catherine Austin Fitts and the Solari team, originally published on July 4, 2004

 ~ Percy Bysshe Shelley, "The Masque of Anarchy"

 Many of us have lost touch with choosing and supporting local leadership, as well as the governance of the organizations in which we participate—such as universities, charities, foundations, churches, and other civic, social, and spiritual organizations.
 Investing time to understand your potential role in the governance of the systems that influence you often affords opportunities to improve your situation and better the world around you.

-Are you a captive of the myth that to get anything done in the world, you need the support and “legitimacy” from media, politicians, government and business executives, foundati0ons, universities, and think tanks who have lied, deceived, and disappointed us in the past?
+Are you a captive of the myth that to get anything done in the world, you need the support and “legitimacy” of media, politicians, government and business executives, foundations, universities, and think tanks who have lied, deceived, and disappointed us in the past?

 - The quality of leadership in local and state government and judicial positions matters.

 - The quality of leadership in our schools, colleges, and universities matters.